VivekHegde19/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+This project and the ReadMe file were created on 23-07-2020.

 ### Project Title
-Replace the Project Title
+"Project-3 Post your work on Github"

 ### Description
-Describe what your project is about and what it does
+This project is a part of Programming for data science with R Nanodegree at Udacity.

 ### Files used
-Include the files used
+"P2-Explore_bikeshare_data_with_R_Vivek.ipynb"

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Udacity's Virtual Classroom Trainings and Sample files